lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - For external side effects, implement idempotency keys + durable ledger.
 - For backfills, prefer separate batch/backfill jobs that write idempotently or perform clean/rollback before re-ingest.

-If you want, I can map these patterns to a concrete example in your stack (Kafka + Spark + S3/Delta or Kafka + Spark + RDBMS + external API) and show sample Structured Streaming code for dedup + foreachBatch MERGE.

 ## How do you manage schema registries and serializers (Avro/Protobuf) for compatibility in streaming?
 High-level approach